-- a. according to the investment objectives and parameters described in this SIPO; while - b. complying with: - i. all applicable laws; and - ii. the requirements of the trust deed (Trust Deed), and disclosure documents.
+- a. according to the investment objectives and parameters described in this SIPO; while - b. complying with: - i. all applicable laws; and - ii. the requirements of the trust deed for the Funds ('Trust deed'), and disclosure documents.

 Developing and modifying the investment strategies for each Fund